This article was last updated on December 2

 Like gasoline for an automobile, data is fuel for the internet.
 Without data (content) the internet is a useless tool, just like a car that runs out of gas.
 The internet continues to grow and because of that, an increasing amount of content is needed to fuel it – and the economic engine it now drives.

 If you enjoy writing or are good at developing engaging audio or video content, the internet is full of opportunities to start your own freelance business.
 As the number of online business grow there is an increasing demand for freelancers (roving experts) across all specialties like writing, graphic designers and development; and if you have the right skills and attitude you can definitely make a living on your schedule.
-I regularly use online service sites like Elance to find ad-hoc help for operating this website and am amazed at the opportunities available as both a purchaser and provider of freelance services.
+I regularly use online freelancer service sites to find ad-hoc help for operating this website and am amazed at the opportunities available as both a purchaser and provider of freelance services.

 Here are some tips from personal experience on the freelancing business and from others I know that are making real money providing “fuel” for the internet.